edgio-docs/edgio-docs/src/guides/security/bot_rules.md

         <Callout type="info">

-          Setting up a cookie variable also allows you to define whether {{ PRODUCT_SECURITY }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against cookies.
+          Setting up a cookie variable also allows you to define whether {{ PRODUCT }} {{ PRODUCT_SECURITY }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against cookies.
 Use a negative match to find requests whose payload does not contain the specified cookie.

         </Callout>